-- Report cards pupils would report to a senior member of staff after each morning and afternoon session. - Ask parents to escort children to and from the premises before and after school, on safety grounds - Fixed exclusion - Permanent exclusion - Exclusions will be carried out in accordance with Southerly Point Multi Academy Trust policy and Governors directive and be used in only the most serious cases.
+- Report cards (personal growth time) pupils would report to a senior member of staff after each morning and afternoon session.
+This is an opportunity for key staff to coach pupils and discuss the positive virtues that they have used each day.
+See appendix - Ask parents to escort children to and from the premises before and after school, on safety grounds - Fixed exclusion - Permanent exclusion - Exclusions will be carried out in accordance with Southerly Point Multi Academy Trust policy and Governors directive and be used in only the most serious cases.
 It should provide a period of time for the consideration and solution of a problem.
 A short period of exclusion allows an opportunity for all interested parties to come together. - Pastoral support plan written.